 With that said, there are other kinds of collaborations that can be done for a variety of products.
-For instance, a manufacturer of designer eveningwear could have an influencer dance in their clothes.
-Likewise, showing off the newest game controller can probably be shown off in a minute.
+For instance, a manufacturer of designer evening wear could have an influencer dance in their clothes.
+Likewise, the newest game controller can probably be shown off in a minute.
 So can food and a variety of other consumer goods.
 As with other types of campaigns, it is important to design your TikTok influencer marketing strategy carefully and make sure it actually suits your product or brand well.

 Right now, brands are using TikTok to reach the younger generation.
 High school and college students are a major consumer segment, and the habits they form at this age often follow them for life.
 With the launch of TikTok business services, advertisers have several options to reach this demographic.

-Unlike Facebook, TikTok has so far retained a significant organic reach for business posts.
+Unlike Facebook, TikTok has so far retained a significant organic reach for business posts using influencer partners.
 Here, you simply post videos on your profile and wait for users to find and pass it around.
 Distribution starts with subscribers, and hopefully the video will go viral.

 These days, influencer marketing has taken off on TikTok.
 For now, it is primarily used to raise brand awareness and run small promotions.
 Because of the shorter video length, casual mentions and showing off a product are some of the best approaches to wield an influencer partnership.
 However, you need to be careful in this area.
 TikTok users are typically devoted to an influencer’s unique style.
 TikTok influencer marketing is one of those places where personal branding and business branding are closely linked.
 As a result, experts recommend that you give influencers significant creative freedom while remaining FTC-compliant to make sure that your influencer partnership does not read too much like an ad and actually turn users (and potential customers) away.

 As with any platform, the first step in TikTok influencer marketing is finding the right influencers.
 After all, you need someone with the right kind of audience if your campaign is going to succeed.
 Fortunately, since TikTok is a relatively small platform, it is easy to find the right people if you know where to look.